 MG: A little bit of both.
 Sophie being from Sydney and wanting to be closer to home, both geographically and even culturally with the casual beach vibe of LA, she has always had a soft spot for California- she even had her wedding out here, long before we moved west.
 I visited LA for the first iteration of Pacific Standard Time in 2011 and was blown away by the art scene: the institutions, galleries (of which many, many more opened in quick succession in the years thereafter), and artists were of such spectacularly high quality, and I found that energy very exciting.

 One of the primary reasons the art scene in LA, at least commercially speaking in terms of gallery spaces, was able to grow so quickly was the cheap real estate.
 People here are obsessed with following real estate by the way.
 I read actual real estate blogs now about who’s developing what and where, and what’s the next hot neighborhood, and what kind of apartment can you get in this corner of the city for this amount.
+The trick is to find a great real estate agent in LA who can guide you through the properties within your budget in the neighborhoods that you’ve shown an interest in – they know and work with many people who are in the process of selling their homes with them and the chances are that they’ll have something available to suit you to a tee.
 I did that a little bit in New York, that’s kind of how we ended up on Bowery, but not to remotely the same extent.
 Secondly, there’s the internet and its effect on globalizing the art industry.
 Having visibility in New York was fantastic, but we also have 24/7 visibility online, and we were doing quite a lot of business development at fairs.
 A storefront is essential – your artists need a physical space to exhibit work – but the internet has changed the whole game.

 Back to your question- we knew that in LA we could get more for less, and not just in square footage – amenities, quality of life, flexibility, so when we made the decision to head west, you’re right, we did throw caution to the wind.